aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xls-to-ppsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLS to PPSM?</h2>

+The XLS format is a popular spreadsheet format used by Microsoft Excel.
+It is used to store and manipulate data in a tabular format.
+However, the PPSM format is a presentation format used by Microsoft PowerPoint.
+It is used to create slideshows and presentations.
+Therefore, it is necessary to convert XLS files to PPSM format in order to use the data in a presentation.

+<h2>How Aspose.Total Helps for XLS to PPSM Conversion?</h2>
-For a Python developer, who is trying to add a XLS to PPSM conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLS and PPSM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLS file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLS and PPSM files.
+It helps to automate the conversion process from XLS to PPSM.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Cells for Python via .NET API is used to convert XLS file to PDF.
+After that, Aspose.Slides for Python via .NET API is used to save the created PDF into the desired Microsoft PowerPoint format.
+This API also provides features to manipulate the PowerPoint slides, such as adding text, images, shapes, and other objects.
+It also supports various features such as creating, editing, and converting presentations.

+The Aspose.Total for Python via .NET API is a powerful tool for Python developers who are looking to add a XLS to PPSM conversion feature within their application.
+It is easy to use and provides a reliable and efficient way to convert XLS files to PPSM format.

 {{% /blocks/products/pf/feature-page-summary %}}